Postgraduate Certificate in Midwifery Practice

 Midwifery organisations

-The New Zealand College of Midwives (NZCOM) is the professional organisation, and recognised 'voice', for midwives and student midwives in New Zealand, and represents over 2800 members: NZ College of Midwives
+- The New Zealand College of Midwives (NZCOM) is the professional organisation and recognised 'voice' for midwives and student midwives in New Zealand.
+It represents more than 2800 members: NZ College of Midwives.

-International Confederation of Midwives (ICM) supports, represents and works to strengthen professional associations of midwives on a global basis.
-At present ICM have over 90 member associations in more than 70 countries.
-The ICM works with midwives and midwifery associations globally to secure women's right and access to midwifery care before, during and after childbirth: International Confederation of Midwives
+- The International Confederation of Midwives (ICM) supports, represents and works to strengthen professional associations of midwives on a global basis.
+At present ICM have more than 90 member associations in more than 70 countries.
+The ICM works with midwives and midwifery associations globally to secure women's right and access to midwifery care before, during and after childbirth: International Confederation of Midwives.

-The Midwifery Council of New Zealand (MCNZ) is the regulatory body for New Zealand midwives.
-It is responsible for the protection of the health and safety of women and babies during the childbirth process by providing mechanisms to ensure that midwives are competent and fit to practise midwifery: Midwifery Council NZ
+- The Midwifery Council of New Zealand (MCNZ) is the regulatory body for New Zealand midwives.
+It is responsible for the health and safety of women and babies during the childbirth process by providing mechanisms to ensure that midwives are competent and fit to practise midwifery: Midwifery Council NZ.

 Workload